 Online platforms: SHSU ONLINE-BLACKBOARD AND McGRAW-HILL CONNECT lecture section.
 Students who do not register for a lab section will not pass the class.
-Instructor: Caleb Baker M.A.
-Office hours: TBA

 IMPORTANT!
-Students must register for a SHSU SPAN 1411 lab section separately and concurrently with the
+Students must register for a SHSU SPAN 1412 lab section separately and concurrently with the e-mail: c.baker@shsu.edu Phone: (936) 294-4227

-Office: ABIV 314 e-mail:c.baker@shsu.edu

-Phone: (936) 294-4227